jhajek/Linux-text-book-part-1/files/Labs/Chapter-02/lab-chapter-02.md

 ## Part 1

 Most of the popular and functional pieces of software you use everyday involve Free and OpenSource.
 Choose 1 case studies from [http://highscalability.com](http://highscalability.com "High Scalability") and write a review of the company's architecture based the listed items.
-You must do a unique topic - so post in the Class Discord under the `Case-Studies` channel which one you are doing, first come first served.
+Try to choose a company you use.

 You can find them at [http://highscalability.com/blog/category/example](http://highscalability.com/blog/category/example "Case Study Examples")  or look on the High Scalability website on the lower right hand side for the "All Time Favorites" header to find some of the more popular services.
 It's best to find a company that you use or support.